-For starters, not all burlesque involves taking off clothes.
-Delores, who books all the acts for Volupte and is the boss of The Kitten Club, has never been known to remove anything during any act.
+Firstly - not all burlesque involves taking off clothes.
+Delores Deluxe, events manager and boss of The Kitten Club, has never been known to remove anything during any act.
 Burlesque means a parody, a send-up, or to turn on its head, none of which technically require any sort of nudity.
 Additionally, most clubs will mix burlesque acts with cabaret anyway.

-Also, stripping is more complicated than it looks and there’s no “just” about it; fair play to you if you can make money doing it, because I sure as hell wouldn’t be able to (not that any strip joint would be daft enough to let me try, but still).
+And what is 'just' about stripping?
+Have you ever tried it?
+I sure as hell wouldn’t be able to make money from stripping (not that any club would be daft enough to let me try, but still).
 And don’t even get me started about how difficult pole dancing is.

-And finally, yes, there is a large strand in burlesque which is what we have nasty tendency to call “pretty stripping”, i.e. strip tease.
+Finally, yes, there is a large strand in burlesque which is what we have nasty tendency to call “pretty stripping”, i.e. strip tease.
 But that's strip tease, not stripping.
-These two things are actually very different in a number of key ways, so I thought I’d set out a few points to clarify for the apparently vast numbers of people that think we provide gladrags for stripclubs and that I spend all my time in topless bars.
+These two things are actually very different in a number of key ways, so I thought I’d set out a few points to clarify for the apparently vast numbers of people that think we provide gladrags for strip clubs and that I spend all my time in topless bars.
 Why anyone would think I needed more boobs in my life after work, I have no idea!

 House of Burlesque behind the scenes in customised Kiss Me Deadly